devodev/logging-stack/README.md

 Restart a service after a config update, for example the kafka-topics-ui service.

-> All dependent service will also be restarted if their config has also changed.
+> All dependent service will also be restarted if their config changed

 ```
 $ docker-compose up -d kafka-topics-ui